-- Drums and jerricans must be of the non-removable head type. - Storage incompatibility - ▶ Inorganic acids are generally soluble in water with the release of hydrogen ions.
+- Drums and jerricans must be of the non-removable head type. - Storage incompatibility - ▶ Inorganic acids are generally soluble in water with the release of hydrogen ions. - WARNING: Avoid or control reaction with peroxides.

 SECTION 8 EXPOSURE CONTROLS / PERSONAL PROTECTION

 Control parameters